-- The Art RambleSaturday, Mar 5 / 12:00PM / Box OfficeSaturday, Mar 5 / 2:30PM / Box OfficeSunday, Mar 6 / 12:00PM / Box OfficeSunday, Mar 6 / 2:30PM / Box Office
+- The Art RambleSaturday, Mar 4 / 12:00PM / Box OfficeSaturday, Mar 4 / 2:30PM / Box OfficeSunday, Mar 5 / 12:00PM / Box OfficeSunday, Mar 5 / 2:30PM / Box Office

 Bon vivant and raconteur Gabriel Williams leads rollicking tours of downtown art and curiosities, including many of True/False’s art installations.
 Free and open to the public.

-- Campfire StoriesFriday, Mar 4 / 9:30PM / Corner Playhouse
+- Campfire StoriesFriday, Mar 3 / 9:30PM / Corner Playhouse

 Gather round the hearth and come hear some stellar storytellers spin yarns in our cozy forest clearing.
-The evening’s spirit guide will be musician Samuel James on steel guitar, with eight filmmaker/fabulists: Viktor Jakovleski (Brimstone & Glory), Mette Carla Albretchsen (Venus), Dan Sickles & Antonio Santini (Dina), Peter Nicks (The Force), Sabaah Folayan (Whose Streets?), and some surprise guests.
+The evening’s spirit guide will be blues musician Samuel James on steel guitar, with eight filmmaker/fabulists: Viktor Jakovleski (Brimstone & Glory), Mette Carla Albretchsen (Venus), Dan Sickles & Antonio Santini (Dina), Peter Nicks (The Force), Sabaah Folayan (Whose Streets?), and some surprise guests.
 Homemade s'mores will be served courtesy of Uprise Bakery, the Candy Factory, and the Wine Cellar & Bistro.
 Ticket required.
 Presented by the Based on a True Story Conference at the University of Missouri

-- March MarchFriday, Mar 4 / 5:15PM / Boone County Courthouse Square
+- March MarchFriday, Mar 3 / 5:15PM / Boone County Courthouse Square

 What better way to encourage the tremulous start of spring than to lead by example and march into March?
-To bring this month in like a lion, we invite one and all to join, dress in costume, ride your bike, whatever you'd like (just no advertising or motorized vehicles).
+To bring this month in like a lion, we invite one and all to join, dress in costume, ride your bike, whatever you'd like (just no advertising, politicking, or motorized vehicles).
 Free and open to the public.
 Led by our own King of Queens, Ron Ironic Ribiat.